urielbitton/amplify-commerce/README.md

 # amplify-commerce

 V1 Features to add:
-- Change all inputs ProvinceCountries to RegionCountry (enhanced) component
-- make dashboard stats dynamic
+- make dashboard stats linked to store data
-- add newarrivals, about + contact pages
 - fix chat "read" bug (should update to read only if not same id AND clicked on chat)
 - find way to remove admin id from chat messages
 - send email of invoice to customers when they checkout after successful payment